 Pebble-Tec is widely recognized in the industry since it was the first company to patent the specific process but there are several manufacturers of pebble aggregate finishes.

 A pebble finish is attained, much like a quartz finish is achieved.
 Small polished stones are added to the plaster mix before they are troweled by hand onto the granite surface.
 All pebble finishes have a mottled or marbled appearance to some extent since they are made mostly of natural stone so you’ll never find two identical pools.

-You’ll also come across exposed aggregate finishes that use larger river rock stone instead of the smaller quartz gems and stone.
+You’ll also come across exposed aggregate finishes that use larger river rock stones instead of the smaller quartz gems and stones.
 Pebble Tec and Crystal Stone are some of the most popular brands.
 They give the pool a distinct look when compared with the quartz products.